 Places to stay in Komic

-Otherwise, you can also choose to stay at Kaza, where options are aplenty and venture out to explore these little magical gems of villages!
-However, I would truly suggest that you do spend at least a day in this little hamlet.
+Otherwise, you can also choose to stay at Kaza, where options are plenty, and venture out to explore these little magical gems of villages!
+However, I would truly suggest that you do spend at least a day in this little hamlet of Himachal.

 You may assume that with such a limited population, Komic won’t be home to any restaurants.
 But, Spiti Organic Kitchen boasts of being one of the highest restaurants in the world.
 They have all kinds of teas and coffees, which will delight your heart!